Brain activation in highly superior autobiographical memory: the role of the precuneus in the autobiographical memory retrieval network

 - Issue date: 2018 Feb

-- A cognitive assessment of highly superior autobiographical memory.
+- Enhanced semantic memory in a case of highly superior autobiographical memory.

 Showing items related by title, author, creator and subject.